 If you’ve already started college and gathered up some student loans, don’t worry.
-There’s still hope to graduate debt-free.
-Start applying a couple of these methods as soon as possible, so you don’t take on any more debt, and then systematically budget to pay off the rest.
-Even if you just take on less debt than others, you’re way ahead of the curve.
+There’s still hope to graduate college debt-free.
+Start applying a couple of these methods as soon as possible, so you don’t take on any more debt.
+Then, systematically budget to pay off the rest.
+Even if you just take on less debt than others, you’re way ahead.

 A large part of success is being willing to work hard.
 It’s simple but challenging to do.
 Remember, no one ever regretted having no debt.
 Your willingness to work hard now to avoid taking on debt will pay off later when your career starts, and you can put money towards savings and investments instead of paying off college.
 Think of the future and plan according to that.
 Best of luck!